0xSs0rZ/0xSs0rZ.github.io/_posts/2019-08-22-picoCTF-General-Skills-Write-Ups.md

 ## General Warmup 1

+{: .box-note}
-{: .box-note}If I told you your grade was 0x41 in hexadecimal, what would it be in ASCII?
+If I told you your grade was 0x41 in hexadecimal, what would it be in ASCII?

 **Solution:** [https://www.rapidtables.com/convert/number/hex-to-ascii.html](https://www.rapidtables.com/convert/number/hex-to-ascii.html)

 ## General Warmup 2

+{: .box-note}
-{: .box-note}Can you convert the number 27 (base 10) to binary (base 2)?
+Can you convert the number 27 (base 10) to binary (base 2)?

 **Solution:** [https://www.rapidtables.com/convert/number/decimal-to-binary.html](https://www.rapidtables.com/convert/number/decimal-to-binary.html)

 ## General Warmup 3

+{: .box-note}
-{: .box-note}What is 0x3D (base 16) in decimal (base 10).
+What is 0x3D (base 16) in decimal (base 10).

 **Solution: [https://www.rapidtables.com/convert/number/index.html](https://www.rapidtables.com/convert/number/index.html)

 ##  Resources

+{: .box-note}
-{: .box-note}We put together a bunch of resources to help you out on our website!
+We put together a bunch of resources to help you out on our website!
 If you go over there, you might even find a flag! https://picoctf.com/resources

 **Solution:** Clic droit - Code source